Heightened US-Iran tensions may hit tea exports to Tehran

 "There will be an impact if there is a conflict between the US and Iran.
 Orthodox tea exports will suffer," Tea Board Chairman P K Bezbaruah told PTI.
 Iran has emerged as the single largest importer of Indian orthodox tea after the CIS countries.

-Former ITA chairman and MD & CEO of Goodricke Group Atul Asthana said, "If there is a conflict, there will be no exports of tea to Iran".
-Officials, however, said that if exports to Iran do suffer, then the industry can take a relook at the CIS countries, but at a lower price realisation..
+Former Indian Tea Association (ITA) chairman and MD & CEO of Goodricke Group Atul Asthana said, "If there is a conflict, there will be no exports of tea to Iran".
+Officials, however, said that if exports to Iran do suffer, then the industry can take a relook at the CIS countries, but at a lower price realization.

+India Tea Exporters' Association chairman Anshuman Kanoria said the industry is still hopeful about future exports to Iran.
+"Iran is an important market for Indian tea.
+At present, exporters are worried about and monitoring the situation.

+We are still optimistic about future exports to that country, Kanoria told PTI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)